White House to Treasury Building tunnel: World War II

 Shortly after the Pearl Harbor attack, in December 1941, construction began on a hardened bunker to the east of the White House grounds that would provide a secure refuge for the president in the event of an air raid against the capital city.
-To hide construction of the facility from the public, the East Wing was built on top of the bunker.
+The East Wing was built on top of the bunker to hide the facility's construction from the public.
 This facility would later become the Presidential Emergency Operations Center.

-As a stop-gap measure, the fortified vaults in the basement of the United States Treasury Building were converted into living quarters for the president and his family, to be used in the event an attack came prior to the bunker's completion.
-Unlike the White House, which was a fragile structure with what was then a shallow basement, the Treasury Building has a deep basement built into a foundation of granite and its vaults are nested into stone.
+As a stop-gap measure, the fortified vaults in the basement of the United States Treasury Building were converted into living quarters for the president and his family to be used if an attack came before the bunker's completion.
+Unlike the White House, which was a fragile structure with what was then a shallow basement, the Treasury Building has a deep basement built into a foundation of granite, and its vaults are nested into stone.
 The ten-room presidential suite sat two floors below the cash room behind a steel bank door and was described as "every bit as nice as a suite at the Mayflower Hotel".
-The tunnel, connecting the White House to the open areaway of the Treasury Building, was excavated to allow the evacuation of the president from one building to the other without the need to make the crossing outdoors.
+The tunnel connecting the White House to the open areaway of the Treasury Building was excavated to allow the president's evacuation from one building to the other without the need to make the crossing outdoors.

-Efforts to protect the secrecy of both the East Wing bunker and the White House to Treasury Building tunnel were largely fruitless.
+Efforts to protect the secrecy of the East Wing bunker and the White House to Treasury Building tunnel were largely fruitless.
 Despite a censorship order against media reporting, the existence of the bunker project was revealed by Republican United States Congressman Clare Hoffman in a floor debate in the United States House of Representatives in late December 1941.
 Hoffman objected to the cost and suggested the Treasury Building had adequate space to house the president and "Mrs. Roosevelt, Mayor LaGuardia, and their friend Sidney Hillman" because "there's nothing in the treasury vaults except IOU's anyway".

 Tunnel of Love

-In later years, the tunnel has been used by persons who needed to exit or depart the White House without public or press attention.
-Tricia Nixon and her husband, Edward F. Cox, departed the White House via the tunnel after their 1972 Rose Garden wedding.
+In later years, the tunnel was used by persons who needed to exit or depart the White House without public or press attention.
+Tricia Nixon and her husband, Edward F. Cox, left the White House via the tunnel after their 1972 Rose Garden wedding.